toolleeo/cli-apps/README.md

 * [imgcat](https://github.com/trashhalo/imgcat) - Tool to output images in the terminal.
 Built with bubbletea.
 * [imgp](https://github.com/jarun/imgp) - A command line image resizer and rotator for JPEG and PNG images.
 It can resize (or thumbnail) and rotate thousands of images in a go, at lightning speed, while saving significantly on storage.
 * [inklayers](https://github.com/toolleeo/inklayers) - A command line program that exports layers from an SVG file.
 It can be used to create slide shows by editing a single SVG file.
+* [kakikun](https://github.com/file-acomplaint/kakikun) - Kakikun is a tool to paint, draw and create ASCII art in your terminal using unicode characters.
 * [pastel](https://github.com/sharkdp/pastel) - A command-line tool to generate, analyze, convert and manipulate colors.
 * [scrot](https://github.com/dreamer/scrot) - A simple CLI tool to capture screenshots.
 * [svgcleaner](https://github.com/RazrFalcon/svgcleaner) - Clean up your SVG files from the unnecessary data.